-Two-car wide driveways shall include a decorative centerline at least one-foot wide composed of pavers, colored concrete, aggregate, brick banding or other decorative treatment.
+Driveways shall include a decorative element at least one-foot wide composed of pavers, colored concrete, aggregate, brick banding or other decorative treatment to break up uninterrupted concrete surfaces to no more than 12-foot wide sections.

 Single family homes facing the primary street and with dedicated walkways from sidewalk to entries.